Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/platform-dev-guide/extensibility-customization/extending-the-ods-api-data-model.md

 database (minimal or populated databases).
 The populated sample database is retrieved from a NuGet package.
 However, this database contains education organizations and descriptors that you may not wish to use.
-If you wish to provide your own sample data, the EdFi.Samples.Ods.\* NuGet should not be allowed to populate the “EdFi\_Ods\_Populated\_Template” database during the initialize development environment process.
+If you wish to provide your own sample data, the `EdFi.Samples.Ods.*` NuGet should not be allowed to populate the `EdFi_Ods_Populated_Template` database during the initialize development environment process.

 ## API Metadata